Skip to main content

 Insulin resistance and its compensatory hyperinsulinemia represent a state of low-grade, chronic inflammation.
 Pro-inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), which are elevated in states of metabolic syndrome, have been shown to exert direct inhibitory effects at all levels of the HPG axis.

 They can suppress the pulsatile release of Gonadotropin-releasing hormone (GnRH) from the hypothalamus, blunt the sensitivity of pituitary gonadotrophs to GnRH, and directly impair the function of testicular Leydig cells.
-Therefore, any that reduces inflammation and improves insulin action is, by definition, creating a more favorable environment for androgen production.
+Therefore, any lifestyle intervention that reduces inflammation and improves insulin action is, by definition, creating a more favorable environment for androgen production.

 The restoration of insulin sensitivity is a process of reducing systemic inflammation and removing direct molecular inhibition of the testosterone production pathway.